maximepvrt/angular-google-gapi/README.md

 =======================

 An AngularJS module for use all Google Apis and your Google Cloud Endpoints with OAuth.
-This module use ([Google APIs Client Library for JavaScript](https://developers.google.com/api-client-library/javascript/)), available for all GApis.
+This module use [Google APIs Client Library for JavaScript](https://developers.google.com/api-client-library/javascript/), available for all GApis.

 ## Requirements